9 Different Types of Hawks in Pennsylvania

 Their long legs and talons can also distinguish them from other types of hawks in Pennsylvania.

-Despite their large size, Rough-Legged Hawks are still quite agile hunters, able to easily take down small prey.
+Despite their large size, Rough-Legged Hawks are still quite agile hunters, easily taking down small prey.

 This makes them an important predator in Pennsylvania’s ecosystems.